 The Il-76 is a reliable, solid, four-engine aircraft, able to operate from unpaved, short runways or drop paratroopers or supplies in war zones.
 It's still in production, although very few of them are in service as civilian airliners.

+Short of joining the Russian army, the easiest way to fly on an Il-76 is to go on a North Korean aviation tour or get in touch with Alrosa, a Russian airline that still operates the type.
 An Il-76 MDK was the setting of a recent music video by band OK Go, known for their viral hits.

 First flight (An-72): 1977